Remave/Base_to_Base/README.md

 bintohex(n)
 ```

-Also is function for converting ascii to base and back:
+Also is function for converting ascii to a base and back:
 ```
 asciitobase(s, to)
 and